Letter to Potential Applicants in our Graduate Programs

 Our graduate students have typically been successful in securing funding, either externally (e.g., SSHRC, NSERC, CIHR) or internally (i.e., University Graduate Teaching Fellowships).
 The University is located in Saskatoon, on a beautiful campus along the banks of the South Saskatchewan River.
 The University has many professional colleges, including Medicine (with a teaching hospital), Nursing, Dentistry, Veterinary Medicine, Pharmacy and Nutrition, Physical Therapy, Education, Kinesiology, Law, Commerce, Engineering and Agriculture.

-admission deadline is January 15 each year.
-There is a $75.00 application fee.
+For early consideration for University of Saskatchewan scholarships, please submit all application materials by December 15 (December 1 for Clinical Program); otherwise, the regular admission deadline is January 15 each year.
+There is a $90.00 application fee.
 We encourage you to consider one of our well-established graduate programs as you plan your academic career, and we look forward to receiving your application.

 For those students who are interested, refer to the tab "Applying to Graduate Programs."